inkarkat/vim-ShowTrailingWhitespace/README.md

     let g:ShowTrailingWhitespace = 0

+With regards to exceptions, the plugin offers multiple approaches: The most generic is a filter function where your code tells the plugin whether it should check or ignore.
+By default, the plugin uses this to offer a file-based set of blacklists, one persisted and one only for the current session.
+Alternatively, you can use Vim's built-in functionality like :autocmd or filetype-plugins, and invoke plugin function to enable / disable it from there.
+These plugin functions can also be used to define custom toggle commands or mappings, allowing you to interactively control the plugin.

 In addition to toggling the highlighting on/off via g:ShowTrailingWhitespace, the decision can also be influenced by buffer settings or the environment.
 By default, buffers that are not persisted to